Please read these FAQs before booking your degree recital in Brechemin Auditorium

 - HINT: If you get stuck, just click on the "?" in the upper right-hand corner of each section to receive instructions on the next step.

-- Contact Devina Wijaya at email@example.com with questions.
+- Email the School of Music calendar administrator at firstname.lastname@example.org with questions.

 - Non-degree Recitals: Visit the UW Music Reservation System, navigate to the "Reservations" tab drop-down menu and select "Request a Space".
 Move through the steps as you would for any other space request.
 Contact the main office staff at email@example.com) with questions regarding non-degree recital scheduling.

-You can do this anytime after your recital request has been submitted:
+You can do this only after your recital request has been submitted:

 - Under the Reservations tab, choose “View My Requests”.